 What a Springform Pan Is

 A springform pan is a type of cake pan that’s made in two parts.
 It has a base and a removable ring that serves as the side of the pan.
 When you attach the ring to the base, you have a complete cake pan that functions like any other cake pan.
-It’s nothing special at all.

 If you don't have a springform pan in your kitchen collection, don't sweat it.
 There are several things that you can use in its place.
-Here are some options to consider:

-- Serve Your Cake From the Pan - Do you need to remove the cake from the pan?
-If you're willing to skip posting a photo of the finished product, and you don't care about presentation, serve the finished cake from the pan.
-As long as it's tasty, no one will care.
+Before you ditch the recipe or plan to go buy a springform pan, consider whether you need to remove the cake from the pan at all.
+If you're willing to skip posting a photo of the finished product, and you don't care as much about the presentation, serve the finished cake from the pan.
+As long as it's tasty, no one will notice.

 If your cake can be inverted to remove it from the pan, silicone cake pans are marvels for releasing the cake intact, and they're available in every shape imaginable.
 Silicone pans won't work well for cheesecake, but they offer a good alternative for sturdier cakes.
 Be sure to spray and flour the mold well to help with the release.

-This will work just like a springform pan, without requiring you to buy (and store) yet another pan.
+This will work just like a springform pan, without requiring you to buy (and store) yet another piece of kitchen gear.
 This approach is a definite winner if you plan to gift your cake or take it to an event because you don't have to worry about getting your pan back.
-The dollar store is a good source for these cheap, throw-away pans.
-They carry them in a variety of shapes and sizes.
+The dollar store is a good source for these cheap, throw-away pans and they carry them in a variety of shapes and sizes.